 Long Beach Wills And Trusts Attorney

-If you’re a California resident, and you die without a will, the law of intestate succession controls, and your estate is distributed in accordance with the applicable statute.
+If you are a California resident and you die without a will, the law of intestate succession controls and your estate is distributed in accordance with the applicable statute.
 Because of a lack of foresight, you have no control over how your estate will be distributed, or who will be distributing it.

 Requirements of a valid California will

 A last will and testament is a legal document that gives express instructions concerning the disposition of your property upon your death.
-Like all other states, California has it’s own statute on what constitutes valid last will and testament.
+Like all other states, California has its own statute on what constitutes a valid last will and testament.
 It’s generally required to be: